amirhosseinzlf/STARLA/README.md

 As depicted, the main objective of STARLA is to generate and find episodes with high fault probabilities in order to assess whether an RL agent can be safely deployed.
 The algorithm uses the data from the Agent to build ML models that predict the probabilities of fault (to which extent episodes are similar to faulty episodes).
 The outputs of these models are combined with the reward of the agent and certainty level.
 They are meant to guide the Genetic search toward faulty episodes.

 In the Genetic search, we use specific crossover and mutation functions.
 Also as we have multiple fitness functions, we are using MOSA Algorithm[3].
-For more explanations please see our paper \cite
+For more explanations please see our paper. [arXiv:2206.07813](https://arxiv.org/abs/2206.07813)

 ## Use Case